 Studies show that the average man orgasms in 5 minutes, whereas the average woman orgasms in around 18 minutes.
 Due to this difference, men are far more likely to achieve orgasms during sex — 74% of men orgasm, whereas only 30% of women orgasm during heterosexual intercourse.
 Since it takes vulva-owners longer to orgasm, slow sex opens the possibility that both partners will orgasm together.

 Slow sex is particularly helpful for people who experience erectile dysfunction, early ejaculation, and other orgasm-related problems.
 If you simply engage in penetrative sex, issues like early ejaculation and executive dysfunction feel like failures, leading to potential self-esteem issues.
 However, since slow sex takes the pressure off orgasms, you can have a great time even if you don’t orgasm.
 Liberating the individual from the pressure of orgasms also increases the likelihood that they’ll orgasm better.

 Slow sex helps everyone: men, women, and all gender-nonconforming individuals.
 Whatever your particular sexual preferences may be, slow sex is bound to improve your sex life.

-You can even introduce our little bird to your new sexual bubble to spice things up!
+You can even introduce our Namii to your new sexual bubble to spice things up!